-Founded in 1931, The Scottish Council for Development and Industry (SCDI) is an independent membership network – representing a cross-section of the private, public and social economy sectors – which seeks to engage Scotland and influence Government and key stakeholders to ensure sustainable inclusive economic growth and flourishing communities, everywhere in Scotland.
+Founded in 1931, The Scottish Council for Development and Industry (SCDI) is an independent membership network representing private, public and social economy sectors and providing excellent benefits and events.
+It seeks to engage Scotland to influence Government and key stakeholders to ensure a prosperous economy that works for people and planet.

 “It will be the duty of the Council to examine and consider impartially the industrial, commercial and economic problems with which the country is faced for the time being; to endeavour to arrive at a solution to these problems and, where necessary, to obtain from Parliament such legislation as may be required to give effect to the conclusions reached by the Council.”
 SCDI, Constitution of the Council, 1931